zack-bitcoin/amoveo/docs/api/securing_keys.md

 When you launch a full node, at first you don't have any aeons.

-Your address and keys are automatically generated for you, and secured with the password "".
+Your keys are automatically generated for you, and secured with the password "".
 The empty string is the default password.

 The password is used to encrypt the private key on your computer.

-If you want to change the password and keep your old address and keys, do this:
+If you want to change the password and keep your old keys, do this:
 ```
 keys:change_password("Old_PASSWORD", "New Password").
 ```